AndrewCRMartin/agl/README.md

 it matches IGHV4-59*03 with 70/96 resideus (72.92%)

-The second one has a higher, yet the first has better coverage (the germline sequence convers more residues - the R is missing from the end of the second one's sequence).
+The second one has a higher, yet the first has better coverage (the germline sequence covers more residues - the R is missing from the end of the second one's sequence).

 domainGapAlign selects IGHV4-4*08